 - Never hike alone.
 Go as a group of at least four people and don't split up. - You should establish a buddy system and hire a guide from a reputable tour company, and preferably an armed security escort as well. - Designate an experienced hiker to lead the group in front, and a responsible person should follow in the back to ensure no one is left behind.
-In your hiking group, you should have at least one medically skilled person with first aid, CPR, and survival training if possible. - If you, or someone in your group is sick or injured, keep them hydrated and sheltered, and monitor his or her airway, breathing and pulse.
+In your hiking group, you should have at least one medically skilled person with first aid, CPR, and survival training if possible.

+• If you, or someone in your group, is sick or injured, keep them hydrated and sheltered, and monitor his or her airway, breathing, and pulse.
 Control bleeding with direct pressure.
-Call for help with cell phones and/or the My Mda app.
-If there is no service, leave the sick or injured person behind with the medic while two or more people seek help. - Stay hydrated. - DRINK!
+Call for help with cellphones and/or the My Mda app.
+If there is no service, leave the sick or injured person behind with the medic while two or more people seek help.

+· Stay hydrated.

+- DRINK!
 Listen and pay attention to your body.
 Keep in mind that the urge to drink is delayed.
 Drink 2-3 cups of water (not soft drinks!) an hour even if you are not thirsty.
-It is difficult to over hydrate and water in your body is more useful than water in your bottle. - Stop for 5-10 minutes for every hour hiked.
+It is difficult to overhydrate and water in your body is more useful than water in your bottle. - Stop for 5-10 minutes for every hour hiked.
 After 2-3 hours stop for at least 30 minutes.
-Eat, drink and rest in the shade.
-Sit on the ground, as sitting on hot rocks can dehydrate you. - Be extra vigilant not to get lost If anyone is missing, even for a short time, use the My Mda app. - Stay on marked paths and don't take shortcuts!
-If you are unsure of where you are, stop immediately at the nearest safe location. - Make sure all groups have a two-way radio and a medic in the event your group ever splits up. - Designate an assembly point for your group for emergencies (if someone goes missing). - Take head counts of your group before and after leaving an area.
+Eat, drink, and rest in the shade.
+Sit on the ground, as sitting on hot rocks can dehydrate you. - Be extra vigilant not to get lost.
+If anyone is missing, even for a short time, use the My Mda app. - Stay on marked paths and don't take shortcuts!
+If you are unsure of where you are, stop immediately at the nearest safe location. - Make sure all groups have a two-way radio and a medic in the event your group ever splits up. - Designate an assembly point for your group for emergencies (if someone goes missing). - Take head counts of your group before and after leaving an area. - If you are lost - Don't panic, stay calm, and try to think logically.
+Breathe through your nose slowly and calmly.
+Find shelter. - Use your phone's My Mda app, call police (100), and/or emergency contacts.